What is Yoga? A Beginner’s Guide

 First of all, yoga challenges you in different ways.
 Ever thought about balancing yourself on one leg?
 It’s not something you typically do every day or have any reason to.
 You’ll get all-new challenges, and you’ll look at your body differently after you’ve done a good bit of yoga.

 In physical terms, yoga can improve strength and balance.
 Spending a bit of time supporting yourself on one leg or both arms helps build your core and the limbs in question.

 The poses will also help develop flexibility, helping counter the loss of flexibility that comes with advancing age.
 It can help with your joints, as the movements required for yoga are gentle enough not to impact them, definitely a concern if you’re dealing with arthritis.
 Back pains arise from muscle tightness and spinal compression, which yoga can help with.

 Do I Need Equipment?You don’t even need any equipment.
 It always helps to go to a studio or gym to learn from a teacher, and that’s a great way to get started; that way, you can get feedback on what you’re doing right or wrong, and get further pointers and recommendations from an expert.
 There’s even the option of reading an online yoga guide, like you’re already doing if you’d really rather stay at home, and that’s fine too.
 Once you have the poses down, you can just as easily roll out your mat at home and practice there.

-Mental BenefitsAnd there’s the psychological benefits as well.
+Mental BenefitsAnd there are psychological benefits as well.
 Most importantly, yoga relieves stress, which helps with a lot of physical pains.
 Tension headaches, for instance.
 It’s why there’s more than a few professionals in high-stress jobs who’ve taken up yoga.
 Sometimes it’s counting one to ten slowly; other times it’s a well-practiced mantra and breathing exercise.